javiamador/javiamador.github.io/src/posts/first-post.md

 ---
 layout: base.njk
-title: Where I Stand: A Look Back at a Year of Recovery
+title: Where I Stand | A Look Back at a Year of Recovery
 date: 2025-01-25
 ---